-- (A) From time to time each Club may be required to provide suitable persons to umpire Matches from the League Club Umpire program or register, and prior to the season, the League will advise Clubs of the expected Club Umpire commitment for the season. - (B) Club field Umpires, where appointed, shall be required to complete the minimum level accreditation (AFL Level 1 Online Course) and must register as a Club Umpire in OfficialsHQ within six (6) days of umpiring their first match. - (C) Where the League has not appointed official field Umpires or accredited Club Umpires, it shall be each Club's responsibility to arrange for a suitable person or persons to umpire the Match. - (i) A registered and accredited club umpire to umpire the Match. - (ii) If an accredited umpire is not available then the club may arrange for a registered umpire who is suitably able to umpire the match. - (iii) If a registered umpire is not available then the club may arrange for a person who is suitably able to umpire the match. - (iv) All umpires must be registered in OfficialsHQ within six (6) days of umpiring their first match.

-- (v) Where the League has appointed only one Official Field Umpire, only the home team is required to provide a suitably qualified umpire as per Rule 10.4.
-Club field Umpires, where appointed for a Match, are to be attired as approved by the League. - (D) Club field Umpires, where appointed for a Match, are to be attired as approved by the League (Project Clothing). - (E) Club field Umpires are required to complete and submit, in the manner prescribed by the League, all the necessary Match Paperwork, including the Umpires Match Report and Best & Fairest votes.
+- (A) From time to time each Club may be required to provide suitable persons to umpire Matches from the League Club Umpire program or register, and prior to the season, the League will advise Clubs of the expected Club Umpire commitment for the season. - (B) Club field Umpires, where appointed, shall be required to complete the minimum level accreditation and must register as a Club Umpire in OfficialsHQ within six (6) days of umpiring their first Match. - (C) Where the League has not appointed official field Umpires or accredited Club Umpires, it shall be each Club's responsibility to arrange for: - (i) a registered and accredited club umpire to umpire the Match. - (ii) if an accredited umpire is not available, then the club may arrange for a registered umpire who is suitably able to umpire the Match. - (iii) if a registered umpire is not available, then the club may arrange for a person who is suitably able to umpire the Match. - (D) Club field Umpires, where appointed for a Match, are to be attired in: - (i) Shirt NSW/ACT Men's or Women's Field Umpire T-shirt as listed on the Project Clothing online store. - (ii) Shorts NSW/ACT Men's or Women's AFL Umpire Shorts as listed on the Project Clothing online store or black activewear. - (iii) Shoes runners or football boots. - (E) Club field Umpires are required to complete and submit, in the manner prescribed by the League, all the necessary Match Paperwork, including the Umpires Match Report and Best & Fairest votes.

-Guidance Note: For all matches where a Club Umpire is appointed, the Club will be required to log into their 'Club profile' in OfficialsHQ which will provide the link to the relevant matchday paperwork for completion by the Club Umpire.
-Club's who require login details are to contact the League Umpiring Co-ordinator, Tyler Hollingworth (tyler.hollingworth@afl.com.au).
+Guidance Note: For all Matches where a Club Umpire is appointed, the Club will be required to log into their 'Club profile' in OfficialsHQ which will provide the Umpire access to the relevant Matchday paperwork forms for completion by the Club Umpire.
+Clubs who require login details are to contact the League Umpiring Coordinator, Tyler Hollingworth (tyler.hollingworth@afl.com.au).